Platelet-Rich Plasma (PRP) Facials

 Can I combine a PRP facial with other cosmetic procedures for facial rejuvenation?

 Absolutely!
-Actually, most patients of Dr. Green’s choose to complement their PRP facials with other non-surgical cosmetic procedures.
-Since the platelet-rich plasma that is either injected or applied topically to the surface layers of the skin during their Microneedling session is derived from the patient’s own blood, there is no potential for interaction with any of the other treatments available or contraindications for combining treatment options.
-This allows patients to schedule several of their treatments with ease by following a timeline that works best for them.
-When you consult with Dr. Michele Green at her private dermatology office in the Upper East Side neighborhood of Manhattan, you will have the opportunity to discuss with her in-depth your particular skin concerns and overall aesthetic goals and set up a timeline for your treatments that work best for you.
+In fact, most of Dr. Green’s patients choose to enhance their PRP facials with other non-surgical cosmetic treatments.
+Since the platelet-rich plasma used during a microneedling session, whether injected or applied topically to the skin’s surface, is derived from the patient’s own blood, there’s no risk of interaction with other treatments or contraindications for combining procedures.
+This makes it easy for patients to plan multiple treatments according to a timeline that suits them best.
+When you consult with Dr. Michele Green at her private dermatology office in the Upper East Side neighborhood of Manhattan, you will have the chance to discuss your specific skin concerns and aesthetic goals more in-depth, and develop a treatment timeline that fits your needs.

 Botox is one of the most popular cosmetic treatments in the United States.
-It is beloved around the world for its unmatched ability to erase the appearance of dynamic fine lines and wrinkles.
-Dynamic wrinkles are those that are caused by the repetition of certain facial expressions, becoming “etched” into the skin over time, commonly affecting areas like the forehead, glabella, and around the eyes (crow’s feet).
+It is loved worldwide for its unmatched ability to erase the appearance of dynamic fine lines and wrinkles.
+Dynamic wrinkles are caused by repeated facial expressions, gradually becoming “etched” into the skin over time, often affecting areas like the forehead, glabella, and around the eyes (crow’s feet).
 Botox is the common name for Botulinum Toxin Type A, a purified toxin produced by the bacterium Clostridium botulinum.
-In a manner that produces natural-looking and rejuvenated results, Dr. Green injects Botox directly into the specific muscles that contribute to the formation of wrinkles.
+In a way that produces natural-looking and rejuvenated results, Dr. Green injects Botox directly into specific muscles that cause wrinkles.
 The result of great Botox injections is a natural-looking, more youthful appearance.
-Botox and PRP injections can complement each other extremely well, targeting both dynamic fine lines and textural concerns related to sun damage or aging.
-As an Allergan platinum injector and one of the most well–known Botox injectors in New York City, Dr. Green frequently combines Botox injections with other cosmetic procedures, such as Microneedling with PRP, to provide her patients with total facial rejuvenation, helping them to look and feel like the very best version of themselves.
+Botox and PRP injections work very well together, targeting both dynamic fine lines and textural issues related to sun damage or aging.
+As an Allergan platinum injector and one of the most well–known Botox providers in New York City, Dr. Green often combines Botox injections with other cosmetic procedures, such as Microneedling with PRP, to give her patients total facial rejuvenation, helping them look and feel like the very best versions of themselves.

-Dermal fillers are a type of cosmetic injectable commonly used to replenish facial volume, smooth out fine lines, and enhance contour and definition.
-As we age, the levels of collagen in the skin naturally begin to deplete, often creating a hollowed, sunken appearance in different areas of the face.
-Patients may choose to have injections with hyaluronic acid dermal fillers like Juvederm and Restylane products, collagen-inducing fillers like Sculptra (composed of poly-L-lactic acid), or a combination of PRP injections or Microneedling with PRP and dermal filler product.
-Dr. Green is an internationally renowned cosmetic dermatologist with over twenty-five years of experience providing some of the most discerning individuals from around the world with the best in dermal filler injection treatments, and will often include Microneedling with PRP in their treatment plans in order to improve the volume, contour, and texture of their complexion in a way that provides long-lasting, natural-looking facial rejuvenation results.
+Dermal fillers are a type of cosmetic injectable commonly used to restore facial volume, smooth fine lines, and improve contour and definition.
+As we age, collagen levels in the skin naturally decrease, often leading to a hollow or sunken look in various areas of the face.
+Patients may opt for injections with hyaluronic acid dermal fillers, such as Juvederm and Restylane, collagen-boosting fillers like Sculptra (made of poly-L-lactic acid), or a combination of PRP injections, microneedling with PRP, and dermal fillers.
+Dr. Green is an internationally renowned cosmetic dermatologist with over twenty-five years of experience offering some of the world’s most discerning individuals the best in dermal filler treatments.
+He often incorporates microneedling with PRP into his treatment plans to enhance volume, contour, and skin texture, providing long-lasting, natural-looking facial rejuvenation results.

-Thermage laser treatment is the gold standard in non-surgical skin tightening treatments.
-It relies on radiofrequency energy to deliver heat to the deep dermis, where it stimulates new collagen production.
-As collagen production gradually occurs in the weeks following the laser treatment, the result is an improvement in skin elasticity, firmer skin texture, and a natural-looking, more youthful appearance.
-Thermage radiofrequency treatment can be performed on multiple areas of the body affected by skin laxity, including the face, neck, chest, décolletage, upper arms, buttocks, thighs, and abdomen.
-The treatment takes just over an hour to complete, and there is no downtime associated with it whatsoever, making it easy for any patient to schedule a treatment session.
-As a bonus, the cosmetic effects of Thermage last for up to two years.
-Most patients opt for an annual maintenance treatment session to continually promote optimal results.
-It does, however, take up to four weeks to start seeing the cosmetic results from Thermage treatment, with improvements in skin elasticity continuing for up to six months after treatment.
-This low-maintenance, non-invasive cosmetic procedure is beloved by patients, providers, and celebrities alike for its unique ability to significantly improve skin elasticity without the need for any invasive surgery or downtime.
+Thermage laser treatment is the gold standard for non-surgical skin tightening.
+It uses radiofrequency energy to heat the deep dermis, stimulating new collagen production.
+As collagen increases over the weeks following treatment, skin becomes more elastic, firmer, and has a naturally youthful look.
+Thermage can target multiple areas of the body affected by skin laxity, including the face, neck, chest, décolletage, upper arms, buttocks, thighs, and abdomen.
+The procedure takes just over an hour, with no downtime, making it easy for patients to schedule a session.
+Plus, the cosmetic effects of Thermage last up to two years.
+Most patients choose annual maintenance sessions to sustain optimal results.
+It can take up to four weeks to see initial results, with improvements continuing for up to six months post-treatment.
+This low-maintenance, non-invasive procedure is popular among patients, providers, and celebrities for its ability to significantly improve skin elasticity without surgery or downtime.

 What is the difference between PRP and Microneedling?

-Microneedling and PRP treatments are two distinct cosmetic procedures that work very well when combined.
-Microneedling, sometimes also known as “collagen induction therapy,” works via the application of a handheld that contains surgical-grade needles that pierce the outermost layers of the skin, triggering the body’s natural wound-healing response.
-The body’s natural healing response causes collagen production to increase, leading to tighter skin, a smoother, firmer skin texture, and a more even skin tone.
-Often, Dr. Green will pair Microneedling with topical PRP treatment, as PRP can help to enhance the facial rejuvenation results of Microneedling treatment.
-During a Microneedling and PRP treatment, the PRP serum is infused into the skin after each pass of the Microneedling device to aid in the penetration and absorption of the growth factors found in the PRP serum.
-World-renowned board-certified dermatologist Dr. Michele Green will work with you to determine whether PRP injections or Microneedling with PRP is more suitable for your skin condition and aesthetic goals.
+Microneedling and PRP treatments are two distinct cosmetic procedures that work very well together.
+Microneedling, also known as “collagen induction therapy,” involves using a handheld device with surgical-grade needles that puncture the outer layers of the skin, triggering the body’s natural wound-healing process.
+This response increases collagen production, resulting in tighter, smoother, and firmer skin, as well as a more even skin tone.
+Often, Dr. Green combines microneedling with topical PRP treatment, as PRP can enhance the facial rejuvenation results of microneedling.
+During a microneedling and PRP session, the PRP serum is infused into the skin after each pass of the device to improve the penetration and absorption of the growth factors in the PRP serum.
+World-renowned, board-certified dermatologist Dr. Michele Green will consult with you to determine whether PRP injections or microneedling with PRP is better suited for your skin condition and aesthetic goals.

-Should I get PRP Injections or Microneedling with PRP for Facial Rejuvenation?
+Should I get PRP Injections or Microneedling with PRP for Facial Rejuvenation or a non-surgical facelift?

-The answer to that question depends on your unique skin condition, particular concerns, and personal aesthetic goals.
-Neither treatment is inherently “better” than the other; in fact, they are often combined to enhance the results of both procedures further.
-A PRP facial is able to target a host of different skin conditions in just a short series of treatment sessions, including dark spots, sun damage, skin laxity, fine lines and wrinkles, and more.
-For many patients looking to address one or several of these skin concerns, a Microneedling treatment session with platelet-rich plasma is an ideal way to do so.
-Many patients appreciate the fact that the Microneedling process is an entirely natural way to stimulate the production of collagen in the skin, creating a smoother, brighter, firmer complexion that lasts.
-Microneedling with PRP is typically the preferred method of treatment by many patients, as the combination of Microneedling and the infusion of PRP is a comfortable and non-invasive way to improve the texture, tone, and elasticity of skin.
-The procedure is safe and effective for patients of every skin tone and skin type, making it a great treatment option for nearly any patient.
-Patients with skin conditions such as acne, eczema, and rosacea, or blood conditions like Hepatitis C, HIV, or a Cardiac condition should refrain from having microneedling with PRP.
+The answer to that question depends on your individual skin condition, specific concerns, and personal aesthetic goals.
+Neither treatment is inherently “better” than the other; in fact, they are often combined to enhance the results of both procedures.
+A PRP facial can address a variety of skin issues in just a few treatment sessions, including dark spots, sun damage, skin laxity, fine lines, wrinkles, and more.
+For many patients wanting to treat one or multiple of these concerns, a microneedling session with platelet-rich plasma is an ideal choice.
+Many appreciate that microneedling is a completely natural way to boost collagen production, resulting in a smoother, brighter, and firmer complexion that lasts.
+Microneedling with PRP is often favored because the combination of microneedling and PRP infusion provides a comfortable, non-invasive way to improve skin texture, tone, and elasticity.
+The procedure is safe and effective for all skin tones and types, making it suitable for nearly everyone.
+Patients with skin conditions like acne, eczema, and rosacea, or blood conditions such as hepatitis C and HIV, should avoid microneedling with PRP.

-While PRP injections in the scalp have been used to help treat hair loss, facial PRP injections for skin rejuvenation are a relatively new procedure.
-PRP injections for the face are placed in the deep dermis, affecting skin far below the layers that Microneedling treatment typically targets.
-PRP injections can be used to target specific areas of the face to provide facial rejuvenation at the sites of injection, stimulating collagen production in the specific treatment areas and creating a more youthful appearance.
-Facial PRP injections entail a more invasive procedure than Microneedling with PRP, and each offers its unique benefits.
+While PRP injections in the scalp are used to treat hair loss, facial PRP injections for skin rejuvenation are a relatively new procedure.
+PRP injections for the face are placed in the deep dermis, affecting skin layers far below those targeted by microneedling.
+PRP injections can target specific facial areas, providing facial rejuvenation at the injection sites.
+This stimulates collagen production in the treated areas, resulting in a more youthful appearance.
+Facial PRP injections are more invasive than microneedling with PRP, and both offer unique benefits.

-Since Microneedling with PRP and PRP facial injections are two entirely different experiences for the patient, the best way to determine which would benefit you most and deliver the cosmetic results that you’re looking for is by scheduling a consultation with Dr. Michele Green in NYC.
-Dr. Green has over 25 years of expertise and experience and will work with you to determine which treatment modality, injections or Microneedling, would be most appropriate and beneficial for addressing your specific skin concerns and producing your personal aesthetic goals.
+Since microneedling with PRP and facial PRP injections are two very different procedures, the best way to determine which suits you best and meets your goals is to schedule a consultation with Dr. Michele Green in NYC.
+With over 25 years of experience, Dr. Green can help decide whether injectables or microneedling is most appropriate and beneficial for addressing your skin concerns and achieving your aesthetic objectives.

 Is Microdermabrasion a facial?

-Microdermabrasion is a non-invasive cosmetic procedure that rejuvenates skin tone and texture and improves sun damage, fine lines, acne scars, age spots, and a variety of other signs of aging.
-It is a facial treatment that gently exfoliates away the outermost layers of the skin, accelerating the rate of skin cell renewal, removing impurities, and stimulating new collagen production.
-By removing impurities on the superficial layer of the skin, the skincare products that are applied subsequently are able to penetrate deeper into the skin to deliver maximum benefits.
-There are a few different types of microdermabrasion: crystal, diamond, and hydradermabrasion.
-Crystal microdermabrasion, the traditional version of microdermabrasion, involves using a specialized handpiece that gently sprays small crystals (aluminum oxide or sodium bicarbonate) to sand away the outer layer of the skin.
-Diamond microdermabrasion uses a diamond-tipped handpiece directly on the skin to gently exfoliate the superficial layers of the skin.
-HydraFacial, a medical-grade hydradermabrasion facial treatment, is incredibly popular, with one being performed every fifteen seconds somewhere in the world.
-The Hydrafacial can be customized with a variety of skincare boosters, selected depending on your skin type and the concerns you want to address.
+Microdermabrasion is a non-invasive cosmetic treatment that revitalizes skin tone and texture, addressing sun damage, fine lines, acne scars, age spots, and other signs of aging.
+It’s a facial procedure that gently exfoliates the outermost layers of the skin, boosting skin cell renewal, removing impurities, and stimulating new collagen growth.
+By clearing surface impurities it allows subsequent skincare products to penetrate more effectively, enhancing their benefits.
+Several types of microdermabrasion exist, including crystal, diamond, and hydradermabrasion.
+Crystal microdermabrasion, the traditional type, uses a specialized handpiece that sprays tiny crystals (usually aluminum oxide or sodium bicarbonate) to gently exfoliate the skin’s outer layer.
+Diamond microdermabrasion employs a diamond-tipped handpiece to gently exfoliate the surface directly on the skin.
+HydraFacial, a professional-grade hydradermabrasion facial, is extremely popular, with one performed every fifteen seconds somewhere worldwide.
+The HydraFacial can be customized with various skincare boosters, selected based on your skin type and the concerns you want to address.

 What does an esthetician do during a facial?

-No, estheticians can not typically give PRP facials.
-Although estheticians at a medical spa may be able to perform Microneedling treatments depending on the state they are in, they are not licensed to draw blood that is required for collecting platelet-rich plasma.
-This means that estheticians are not able to perform Microneedling with PRP or provide patients with any injections with platelet-rich plasma.
-Additionally, depending on the state, estheticians are not allowed to use devices that create punctures in the skin, meaning that they can not perform Microneedling.
-To ensure that your PRP facial is safe, effective, and provides satisfactory results, your Microneedling and PRP treatments should always be performed in a dermatology office by a board-certified medical professional like Dr. Green in NYC.
-Aside from having the adequate knowledge and expertise to perform the Microneedling with PRP facial, a dermatologist like Dr. Green has access to a special centrifuge to place the blood sample after it is collected in order to separate the plasma and the red blood cells optimally.
-Dr. Green is recognized and appreciated internationally for the outstanding results that she provides her patients with using non-surgical cosmetic procedures, with over 25 years of experience giving the best Botox, laser treatments, dermal filler injections, and microneedling with PRP facials.
+Estheticians generally cannot perform PRP facials.
+While they may offer microneedling treatments at a medical spa, their ability to do so depends on state regulations, and they are not licensed to draw blood, which is necessary for collecting platelet-rich plasma.
+As a result, estheticians cannot conduct microneedling with PRP or administer injections using platelet-rich plasma.
+Additionally, in some states, estheticians are not permitted to use devices that puncture the skin, meaning they cannot perform microneedling.
+To ensure your PRP facial is safe, effective, and produces good results, your microneedling and PRP treatments should always be performed in a dermatology office by a board-certified medical professional, such as Dr. Green in NYC.
+Besides having the proper knowledge and skills to perform microneedling with PRP, a dermatologist like Dr. Green has access to a specialized centrifuge for processing blood samples, which enables the optimal separation of plasma and red blood cells.
+Dr. Green is recognized internationally for her outstanding results with non-surgical cosmetic procedures, drawing on over 25 years of experience in administering Botox, laser treatments, dermal fillers, and microneedling with PRP facials.

 Who can perform a PRP facial?
 Do I need a license to do the facials?

 PRP facials can be performed by licensed medical professionals, including board-certified dermatologists, plastic surgeons, physician assistants, and registered nurses.
-While the exact requirements may vary depending on the state you’re in, a license is required in most places to draw the blood necessary for collecting the platelet-rich plasma, performing injections, and using a device like a microneedling pen that creates punctures in the skin.
-Rather than risk unwanted side effects, such as skin infection, hyperpigmentation, and scarring, schedule a consultation for a PRP Facial with an experienced board-certified dermatologist like Dr. Michele Green in NYC.
-Working with an expert like Dr. Green will help guarantee that your PRP facial is safe and effective and provides optimal results in regard to skin rejuvenation.
+Although specific requirements may vary by state, a license is generally needed to draw blood for collecting platelet-rich plasma, perform injections, and operate devices like microneedling pens that create skin punctures.
+To prevent potential side effects such as skin infection, hyperpigmentation, and scarring, schedule a consultation for a PRP facial with an experienced, board-certified dermatologist like Dr. Michele Green in NYC.
+Working with a qualified expert like Dr. Green ensures your PRP facial is safe, effective, and produces the best results for skin rejuvenation.

 Kim Kardashian helped popularize PRP facials in 2013 by posting a photo of herself after getting Microneedling with PRP.
-Social media and celebrity endorsement can be a significant way to share the benefits of various cosmetic treatments, and PRP treatment for skin rejuvenation is no exception.
-Thanks to many patients’ openness on social media, more and more people are finding out about cosmetic procedures that are highly effective at reducing various signs of aging and sun damage and keeping skin looking young and healthy.
+Social media and celebrity endorsements can be a powerful way to share the benefits of various cosmetic treatments, and PRP treatment for skin rejuvenation is no exception.
+Thanks to the openness of many patients on social media, more and more people are discovering cosmetic procedures that are highly effective in reducing signs of aging and sun damage, and in keeping skin looking young and healthy.
 For those wondering how to maintain smooth, bright skin similar to Kim K, PRP facials can be an excellent part of the answer.

-Facial PRP treatment is very effective in treating a variety of skin conditions for full facial rejuvenation.
-As we age, collagen production decreases at a quicker rate than it is produced, which can lead to the appearance of various signs of aging, including fine lines and wrinkles, higher skin laxity, and uneven skin tone and texture.
-Luckily, PRP is a non-invasive cosmetic procedure that can help to address these concerns, leaving patients with smooth, clear, even textured skin.
-PRP facials are great for helping to reduce the appearance of age spots, sun damage, acne scars, and stretch marks.
-In order to enhance the results of the treatment, Dr. Green may pair PRP therapy with Microneedling for skin rejuvenation, Botox for eliminating dynamic wrinkles, Thermage for increased skin tightening, or dermal fillers to restore lost volume and contour the face.
-Schedule a consultation appointment with Dr. Green to find out if PRP therapy will work for your aesthetic goals.
+Yes!
+Facial PRP treatment is highly effective for improving various skin conditions and providing full facial rejuvenation.
+As we age, collagen production decreases faster than it is generated, leading to signs of aging such as fine lines, wrinkles, increased skin laxity, and uneven skin tone and texture.
+Fortunately, PRP is a non-invasive cosmetic procedure that can help address these issues, resulting in smooth, clear, and evenly textured skin.
+PRP facials are successful in reducing the appearance of age spots, sun damage, acne scars, and stretch marks.
+To enhance treatment results, Dr. Green may combine PRP therapy with Microneedling for skin renewal, Botox to reduce dynamic wrinkles, Thermage for additional skin tightening, or dermal fillers to restore volume and shape the face.
+Schedule a consultation with Dr. Green to determine if PRP therapy aligns with your aesthetic goals.

 Who is a good candidate for a PRP facial?

-A good candidate for a PRP facial is an individual in overall good health who is interested in improving their skin texture, tone, or elasticity.
-There should be realistic expectations regarding the skin rejuvenation results of a PRP Facial as a non-surgical cosmetic procedure.
-PRP facials are not recommended for people with certain medical conditions, including skin conditions such as acne, eczema, and rosacea, or blood conditions like Hepatitis C, HIV, or a Cardiac condition.
-Additionally, those who are currently pregnant, have a blood clotting disorder or are taking blood thinners should not have PRP facials.
-When you consult with board-certified dermatologist Dr. Michele Green at her private office in Manhattan’s Upper East Side neighborhood, she will collect a thorough family and medical history and physically evaluate the desired treatment area to ensure you are a good candidate for a PRP facial.
+A good candidate for a PRP facial is someone in overall good health who wants to enhance their skin texture, tone, or elasticity.
+It’s important to have realistic expectations about the skin rejuvenation results from a PRP facial since it is a non-surgical cosmetic procedure.
+PRP facials are not suitable for people with certain medical conditions, including skin issues like acne, eczema, and rosacea, or blood conditions such as Hepatitis C, HIV, or heart problems.
+Additionally, those who are pregnant, have a blood clotting disorder, or are taking blood thinners should avoid PRP facials.
+When you consult with board-certified dermatologist Dr. Michele Green at her private office in Manhattan’s Upper East Side, she will review your family and medical history and evaluate the treatment area to determine if you are a good candidate for a PRP facial.

-A PRP facial is a versatile, minimally invasive treatment that provides consistently stunning facial rejuvenation results with minimal downtime.
-Due to the ease of the treatment, the lack of side effects and downtime, and the long-lasting, natural-looking results that are achieved with PRP facials, patients agree that the treatment is absolutely worth it!
-This is even more so when the procedure is performed by an experienced board-certified dermatologist like Dr. Michele Green in NYC, who has the expertise to ensure that your PRP facial caters to your precise needs.
+Yes!
+A PRP facial is a versatile, minimally invasive treatment that consistently provides impressive facial rejuvenation results with minimal downtime.
+Thanks to its simplicity, absence of side effects and downtime, and the long-lasting, natural-looking results it delivers, patients find the treatment very worthwhile.
+This is especially true when performed by an experienced, board-certified dermatologist like Dr. Michele Green in NYC, who has the expertise to customize the PRP facial for your specific needs.

 Getting started with PRP treatments in NYC today

-Whether you are looking to minimize the appearance of fine lines and wrinkles, sun damage, discoloration, acne scars, stretch marks, or unwanted pigmentation, Microneedling with platelet-rich plasma is an excellent non-invasive cosmetic treatment option for facial rejuvenation.
-Collagen induction therapy is a skin rejuvenation facial procedure that works to target a wide variety of skin conditions by stimulating new collagen and elastin production in the skin and, when paired with PRP, can significantly improve the overall texture, tone, and elasticity of the skin.
-With almost no downtime involved, it’s no wonder that Microneedling with PRP is one of the most popular facial treatments offered at the private dermatology office of Dr. Michele Green, located in the Upper East Side neighborhood of Manhattan.
+Whether you want to reduce the appearance of fine lines and wrinkles, sun damage, discoloration, acne scars, stretch marks, or unwanted pigmentation, Microneedling with platelet-rich plasma is a highly effective non-invasive cosmetic treatment for facial rejuvenation.
+Collagen induction therapy is a skin rejuvenation facial that addresses various skin concerns by stimulating the production of new collagen and elastin.
+When combined with PRP, it can significantly improve the skin’s texture, tone, and elasticity.
+With minimal downtime, it’s no wonder that Microneedling with PRP is one of the most popular facial treatments at Dr. Michele Green’s private dermatology practice in Manhattan’s Upper East Side.

-Dr. Michele Green is an internationally renowned board-certified dermatologist with over two and a half decades of experience providing some of the world’s most discerning men and women with the best non-surgical cosmetic procedures for facial rejuvenation, hair loss, and body contouring, including PRP treatment.
-Castle Connolly, Super Doctors, The New York Times, and New York Magazine consistently identify Dr. Green as one of New York City’s best dermatologists for her dedication to her patients and expertise.
-Taking a holistic approach and embracing a less-is-more philosophy, Dr. Green will work with you to create a customized facial rejuvenation treatment plan that incorporates the combination of in-office cosmetic procedures and specially formulated skincare products that are best suited to addressing your specific needs and achieving your ideal cosmetic results.
-To schedule a consultation with Dr. Green and learn more about the power PRP treatments, call the office at 212-535-3088 or contact us online today.
+Dr. Michele Green is an internationally renowned, board-certified dermatologist with over 25 years of experience, offering some of the world’s most discerning men and women top non-surgical cosmetic procedures for facial rejuvenation, hair loss, and body contouring, including PRP treatments.
+Castle Connolly, Super Doctors, The New York Times, and New York Magazine consistently recognize Dr. Green as one of New York City’s leading dermatologists for her dedication and expertise.
+Taking a holistic approach and adopting a less-is-more philosophy, Dr. Green works with you to create a personalized facial rejuvenation plan that combines in-office cosmetic procedures and specially formulated skincare products tailored to your needs for optimal results.
+To schedule a consultation with Dr. Green and learn more about the benefits of PRP treatments, call the office at 212-535-3088 or contact us online today.